Beriah Green: The Oneida Institute

 Expecting to be fired, Green resigned in 1833 and became the President of the Oneida Institute, a Presbyterian institution in Whitesboro, New York.
 Green accepted the presidency at Oneida on two conditions: that he be allowed to preach immediatism (the immediate abolition of slavery), and that he be allowed to accept African-American students.

 As President, Green dramatically changed the college by accepting numerous African Americans, more than any other college during the 1830s and 1840s.
 Green did not believe that it was right to have separate schools for blacks and whites.
 This belief led him to attempt to get Gerrit Smith to merge his unsuccessful black manual labor school in Peterboro with the Oneida Institute, and it made Oneida a hotspot for abolitionist activity.
 Many future black leaders and abolitionists were students at Oneida while Green was president.
 These include William Forten, Alexander Crummell, Rev. Henry Highland Garnet, William G. Allen, Jermain Wesley Loguen, and Rev. Amos Noë Freeman.

 In 1832, Green began to correspond with Gerrit Smith on the issue of black education.
 The two men became very close friends and much of what is known about Green is known from their letters.
 The two men worked together toward the goal of abolition.
 They continued correspondence until 1872, when they stopped writing because of long-held disagreements about civil government and political abolition.

-Green was the first president of the American Anti-Slavery Society, formed in 1833 in Philadelphia.
+Green was chosen as president of the organizational meeting of the American Anti-Slavery Society, formed in 1833 in Philadelphia.
 He was famous for refuting the arguments of men who used the Bible to defend slavery.
 In the late 1830s, Green focused most of his time contesting these arguments.

+Green engaged in a series of public debates in Utica with Joseph H. Danforth of the American Colonization Society, about whether free Blacks should emigrate to Africa.
+The debates were followed by "riotous proceedings," and Green was hung in effigy.

 In 1835, Green and his friend Alvan Stewart convinced Gerrit Smith to come to an organizational meeting for a New York Anti-Slavery Society, which they had called, in Utica.
 An anti-abolitionist mob, including Congressman Samuel Beardsley and other "principal citizens", "reviled the participants" and forced the convention to adjourn.
-At Smith's invitation they continued their meeting in his home town, nearby Peterboro, New York.
+At Smith's invitation they continued their meeting in his home, in nearby Peterboro, New York.